PSModule/Fonts/README.md

 ## Prerequisites

-This module currently only supports Windows operating systems.
+This module supports managing fonts on Linux, MacOS and Windows operating systems.

 ## Installation